-99.1% of Alarm calls during a 3 year period were False
+99.1% of Burglary Alarm calls during a 4 year period were False

-Approximately 7,000 or 18% of ALL calls for service made to the Blytheville Police Department in the last 3 years were Alarm Activations.
-They rank as the #1 call for service by the public the Blytheville Police Department receives.
-Only .9% are true alarms which were triggered by a criminal act.
-The remaining 99.1% were false alarms primarily caused by defective equipment or operator error.
+Approximately 9,000 or 15% of all calls for service made to the Blytheville Police Department in the last 4 years were Burglary Alarm Activations which ranks as the #1 call for service the Department receives.
+However, only .9% of these alarms were triggered by a an actual criminal act.
+The remaining 99.1% were primarily caused by defective equipment or operator error.
 Additionally the department has experienced an increase in a lack of response to alarm activations by the alarm owner or their representative.
 Please make sure your alarm service provider has your and your representatives contact information up to date.

 City Ordinance 1574 states that an alarm user shall: